Moexipril and Hydrochlorothiazide

 - When pregnancy is detected, discontinue moexipril hydrochloride and hydrochlorothiazide tablets as soon as possible.

 Hydrochlorothiazide is a white, or practically white, crystalline powder.
 It is slightly soluble in water, freely soluble in sodium hydroxide solution, in n-butylamine and in dimethylformamide.
-It is chemically described as 2H-1,2,4-benzothiadiazine-7-sulfonamide,6-chloro-3,4-dihydro-,1,1-dioxide.
+Hydrochlorothiazide has the empirical formula C7H8ClN3O4S2 and a molecular weight of 297.75.
+It is chemically described as 2H-1,2,4-Benzothiadiazine-7-sulfonamide,6-chloro-3,4-dihydro-,1,1-dioxide.
 Hydrochlorothiazide is a thiazide diuretic and its structural formula is:

 Moexipril hydrochloride is a prodrug for moexiprilat, which inhibits ACE in humans and animals.
 The mechanism through which moexiprilat lowers blood pressure is believed to be primarily inhibition of ACE activity.
 ACE is a peptidyl dipeptidase that catalyzes the conversion of the inactive decapeptide angiotensin I to the vasoconstrictor substance angiotensin II.
 Angiotensin II is a potent peripheral vasoconstrictor that also stimulates aldosterone secretion by the adrenal cortex and provides negative feedback on renin secretion.
 ACE is identical to kininase II, an enzyme that degrades bradykinin, an endothelium-dependent vasodilator.
 Moexiprilat is about 1000 times as potent as moexipril in inhibiting ACE and kininase II.
 Inhibition of ACE results in decreased angiotensin II formation, leading to decreased vasoconstriction, increased plasma renin activity, and decreased aldosterone secretion.
 The latter results in diuresis and natriuresis and a small increase in serum potassium concentration (mean increases of about 0.25 mEq/L were seen when moexipril was used alone).